OSU-NLP-Group/LLM-Knowledge-Conflict/README.md

 ### ConflcitQA

-We provide the conflictQA GPT-4 version, which utilizes GPT-4 guided parametric memory.
+We provide the conflictQA GPT-4 (ChatGPT) version, which utilizes GPT-4 (ChatGPT) guided parametric memory.

 The data is available at [conflictQA](conflictQA) foloder.
 This folder contains the data for both POPQA and STRATEGYQA